 Support After Suicide offers practical guidance on coping in the immediate aftermath, explains how suicide affects those bereaved and others, and how you may help.
 It also provides specific information for schools and parents.

-General support, for example from the Samaritans, may be able to help but if you feel you are struggling and need to talk to someone in person it may be worth looking for charities delivering specialist bereavement counselling in your area.
+Specialist bereavement counselling.
+If you need to talk to someone in person it may be worth looking for charities delivering specialist bereavement counselling in your area.
 They are likely to be under significant demand so expect a waiting list.
 In Sheffield, CRUSE are excellent.

-Specialist support for children bereaved by suicide is provided by Winston’s Wish.
+Winston’s Wish provide specialist support for children bereaved by suicide

 SToRMS does not offer formal bereavement support but if you live in South Yorkshire, and need support not offered (or available) from the services above please contact us at firstname.lastname@example.org and we will try to help or put you in contact with someone who can.